jhiver/validate-and-clean/README.md

 Is there an obvious one I missed?
 Let me know or better, do a pull request!
 (on the index.coffee file please)

-# add your own checks
+# Add your own checks

 Say an object has a user_id attribute, and you want to make sure it exists but also to replace the attribute with a `user` object: